forgecommunitywiki/Documentation/docs/animation/armature.md

 ### Joint Clips
 Each `joint_clip` is a set of variables to change for a joint.
 The `type` attribute is currently ignored, but must be `"uniform"`.

-`samples` defines what value the animation will take on (think of key frames in traditional animation), and its interpretation depends on the value of `interpolation`.
+`samples` defines what value the animation will take on (think of keyframes in traditional animation), and its interpretation depends on the value of `interpolation`.

 `interpolation`, which is how to convert the list of samples into a (possibly) continuous animation can be one of the following: